falcao-g/Falbot/README.md

 - "devs": put here the discord id of all developers of the bot, this will be important to manage slash commands
 - "testGuild": if testOnly is true, the bot will only register the commands in the guilds put here
-- "language": the default language of the bot (portuguese or english)
 - "testOnly": when you are only testing the slash commands put this as true this way you don't have to wait 1 hour for the command to register, it register instantly in the servers you put earlier

 ## 🏃‍♂️ Running